-SCOR Europe mitigates the credit risks related to bond and loan portfolios by careful analysis and selection of issuers, and by a policy of geographic and sector diversification.
-The Company maintains its investment policy in high-quality assets and in countries with the lowest sovereign debt.
+SCOR Europe mitigates the credit risks related to bond and loan portfolios by careful analysis and selection of issuers, and by a policy of geographic sector diversification.
+The Company maintains its investment policy in high-quality assets and in countries with low sovereign risk.

-Exposure analyses are performed on a regular basis (sector, geographical area, counterparty and rating) and this enables critical risks to be identified and evaluated in order to take appropriate actions.
+Exposure analyses are performed on a regular basis (sector, geographical area, counterparty and rating) and these enable critical risks to be identified and evaluated in order to take appropriate actions.